JennyKmu/ROSE/README.md

 Below is the detailed guide for using the .pyz files.

 Using the .exe is straightforward: download the .exe file, place it in the same folder as your saves, and execute it.

+## Checksums

+With each release will be included the SHA-256 hash of the .pyz and .exe files.
+This made to check that the files haven't been tempered with since they were prepared for release (meaning that no one modified them).
+To check that the hash is correct, open a command prompt (powershell) at the location of the downloaded file, and type: ``Get-FileHash  <filename> -Algorithm SHA256 | Fromat-List``.
+Compare the result to the hash given with the release notice.

 ## Requirements